Top Alternatives to ThinkingRock for Windows

 Is this a good alternative for ThinkingRock?

-PomoTime is a helpful, free software only available for Windows, that is part of the category Productivity software with subcategory Planners (more...
+• Kronos is a handy, free Windows software, that is part of the category Productivity software with subcategory Planners (more specifically Sticky Notes).

 Is this a good alternative for ThinkingRock?